yulqen/contax/README.md

 http://localhost:8000/api/contacts
 ```

-or use CLI tools like `curl` to access the same URL.
+or use CLI tools like `curl` to access the same URL and obtain `json` output for further processing.

 ### Access the admin application